home page > legal knowledge > intellectual property right > trademark > What are the situations in which the trademark is invalid from the beginning?

 (3) The trademark applied for registration in respect of different or similar goods is a reproduction, imitation or translation of a well-known trademark that has been registered in China and misleads the public, which may damage the interests of the registrant of the well-known trademark;

-(4) Unauthorized, agent A person or representative registers the commercial first mark of the principal or representative in his own name;
+(4) Unauthorized, agent perhaps Representative Registering the commercial first bid of the principal or representative in its own name;

 (5) The trademark contains a geographical indication of a commodity, which does not originate from the region indicated by the indication, and the trademark owner applied for registration in bad faith and obtained approval.